Mod.Fab by Students of Taliesin West

 Works that come out of Frank Lloyd Wright’s southwestern school of architecture always manage to combine a respect for their institution’s founder with adaptations to needs and materials of our times.
-This unit is no exception.
+This modern prefab unit in the desert is no exception, its vivid colors and blocky modernist shapes almost seeming like a mirage in the remote location.

 The so-called MOD.FAB (images by Bill Timmerman) has distinctively modern colors and planar characteristics, but “the one-bedroom, 600-square-foot prototype residence” also “relies on panelized construction to allow for speed and economy on site or in a factory.”